AvanzaBank/docker-images/ubuntu-oraclejdk8/README.md

 Image containing slimmed version of ubuntu with Oracle JDK 8 installed.

-The Oracle JDK license does not allow redistribution.
+**NOTE:** The Oracle JDK license does not allow redistribution.
 Therefore this image is not distributed via Docker Hub.
 You'll have to build the image locally.
 See example below.

 ## Building the image locally